 This is a great question.
 You don’t want to invest hours of effort into something unless you are sure it will work.
 It makes sense that email works for B2C companies (how many times have you clicked on an Amazon or Netflix email?
 Probably often enough for you to see why they’re valuable), but you are not sure whether or not email marketing for SaaS firms will have the same results.

-That’s because, for SaaS firms, the sales cycle is longer, the service has added complexity, and the advantages of the product may require a relationship, or at least nuance, to communicate.
+That’s because, when marketing B2B SaaS, the sales cycle is longer, the service has added complexity, and the advantages of the product may require a relationship, or at least nuance, to communicate.

 So, how can SaaS firms succeed at email marketing with all these things in mind?